sbishay/Credit-Card-Spend-Prediction-using-Linear-Regression/README.md

 Exploratory data analysis through understanding of data.
 Looking at the distribution of dependent variable and also segregating categorical with numerical variable.
-45% data having missing value
+Finding missing value and outliers through descriptive analysis.
+Variables with maximum missing values are detected

 2.Feature Engineering

+Omitting the variables which has highest no. of missing values.
-Deleting the variables is not ideal, hence Imputing missing value by mean value treatment Outliers is capped with 5 and 95 percentile.
+Imputing missing value with mean value treatment and also outliers is capped with 5 and 95 percentile.
+Removing features with high multicollinearity through correlation matrix.

 3.Feature Selection

+Selecting the categorical features with 95% confidence level i.e. p<.05 for variable reduction.
-Significant categorical variables are selected through chi sq. test and stepwise regression.
+Significant categorical variables are selected through Anova test and stepwise regression.
-For numerical variable, log and sqrt transformation is applied to make normally distributed.
+Further VIF detects multicollinearity in selected variables.

 4.Model Building